germanbisurgi/youtube-downloader/README.md

 # youtube-downloader

-An Electron App to download youtube single videos or entire playlists.
+An Electron App to download youtube single videos, playlists or entire channels.
 It uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for the downloading part and the [json-editor](https://github.com/json-editor/json-editor) for the interface configuration.

 ## Features